 3. Delete

-It means that the user can perform all the above right on the system-level files.
-These rights are only available with the administrator and the root.
-We all have experienced instances when the administrator permissions are required to download or install anything on the operating system.
+It means the user can perform all the above on the system-level files.
+These rights are only available to the administrator and the root.
+We all have experienced when administrator permissions are required to download or install anything on the operating system.
 That's where the privileged access of the root plays an important role.

-As mentioned earlier, the Android operating system is developed on the Linux kernel.
-However, these Android phones do not have access to the root user by default.
-This means that the user has to root the Android phone to gain the root access.
 There is a reason that smartphone manufacturers disable root access.
-It is because all the users can then modify the system-level files that may lead to the unwanted deletion of the system-level files.
-That may cause inconsistency in the operating system that can cause serious damage to the smartphone's hardware as well.
+This is because all the users can then modify the system-level files, which may lead to the unwanted deletion of the system-level files.
+That may cause inconsistency in the operating system, which can also cause severe damage to the smartphone's hardware.

-That is the main reason that the manufacturers have to disable the root access for the users permanently.
-The manufacturers can also void the smartphone's warranty if the user roots the Android phone.
-All these steps are taken to stop the users from rooting their Android phones since not all the users may have relevant knowledge and expertise about the rooting process.
+That is the main reason that the manufacturers must permanently disable root access for the users.
+The manufacturers can void the smartphone's warranty if the user roots the Android phone.
+All these steps are taken to stop the users from rooting their Android phones since not all users may have relevant knowledge and expertise about the rooting process.

-There can be various reasons to root the Android phone since the user buys the phone to fully utilize its functions and features so one can root it to enjoy root access.
+There can be various reasons to root the Android phone since the user buys it to fully utilize its functions and features, so one can root it to enjoy root access.

 • The user can overclock or under-clock the CPU of the Android phone.
 One can also change the CPU profile after rooting.